HiRISE: High Resolution Imaging Science Experiment The University of Arizona

 EDR Products for ESP_012065_9000

-For information about NASA and agency programs on the Web, visit: http://www.nasa.gov.
-NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, Calif., manages the Mars Reconnaissance Orbiter for NASA's Science Mission Directorate, Washington.
+NASA’s Jet Propulsion Laboratory, a division of the California Institute of Technology in Pasadena, Calif., manages the Mars Reconnaissance Orbiter for NASA’s Science Mission Directorate, Washington.
 Lockheed Martin Space Systems is the prime contractor for the project and built the spacecraft.
-The HiRISE camera was built by Ball Aerospace and Technology Corporation and is operated by the University of Arizona.
-The image data were processed using the U.S. Geological Survey’s ISIS3 software.
+The HiRISE camera was built by Ball Aerospace & Technologies Corp. and is operated by the University of Arizona.